 - 1. Council for Undergraduate Teacher Education (CUTE) - a.
 PURPOSE: The purpose of the CUTE is to advise the SOE Dean about undergraduate Teacher Education programs and policies and ensure compliance with the requirements of accrediting bodies.
 The CUTE will receive recommendations for changes to Education programs of study from the USOE.
-CUTE recommendations will be forwarded to the SOE Faculty Senate for endorsement and/or recommendation for change.
-Changes adopted by the SOE Faculty Senate will be forwarded to the SOE Dean for review and action. - b.
-COMPOSITION: The CUTE shall consist of all SOE Undergraduate Department of Education Teaching Faculty, Chair of Education, Chair of Physical Education, two representatives from PK-12, two teacher education students (one elementary and one middle/secondary) and one representative from each CAS department offering discipline courses leading to teacher licensure.
+CUTE recommendations will be shared with the USOE Department Senate for endorsement and/or recommendation for change.
+Changes will be forwarded to the SOE Dean for review and action. - b.
+COMPOSITION: The CUTE shall consist of all SOE Undergraduate Department of Education Teaching Faculty, Chair of Education, two representatives from PK-12, two teacher education students (one elementary and one middle/secondary) and one representative from each CAS department offering discipline courses leading to teacher licensure.
 The CAS representatives will be appointed by the Dean of CAS.
 The SOE Dean shall serve ex officio without vote. - c.
 CHAIR: The USOE Department of Education Chair shall serve as the CUTE committee chair. - d.
-RESPONSIBILITIES: The responsibilities of the CUTE are: - (1) To review and modify functional policies for undergraduate Teacher Education Programs - (2) To review procedures and regulations for admission and retention to undergraduate Teacher Education Programs - (3) To review individual candidate admission to the undergraduate Teacher Education Program compliance with all external agencies and guidelines
+RESPONSIBILITIES: The responsibilities of the CUTE are: - (1) To review functional policies for undergraduate Teacher Education Programs - (2) To review procedures and regulations for admission and retention to undergraduate Teacher Education Programs - (3) To review individual candidate admission to the undergraduate Teacher Education Program compliance with all external agencies and guidelines - (4) To review assessment data for candidates in teacher education licensure programs of study, making recommendations as appropriate for program changes

-- (4) To review assessment data for candidates in teacher education licensure programs of study, making recommendations as appropriate for program changes - (5) To inform CAS academic departments and disciplines that in collaboration with SOE offer coursework leading to teacher licensure of licensure and accreditation requirements about program specific data, licensure and accreditation requirements. - (6) CAS disciplines will retain authority to determine the undergraduate general education curriculum for undergraduate teacher education candidates AND courses required within CAS majors.
+- (5) To inform CAS academic departments and disciplines that in collaboration with SOE offer coursework leading to teacher licensure of licensure and accreditation requirements about program specific data, licensure and accreditation requirements. - (6) CAS disciplines will retain authority to determine the undergraduate general education curriculum for undergraduate teacher education candidates AND courses required within CAS majors.